coder229/diary/README.md

 # diary
-App for keeping a daily diary
+App for keeping a daily diary.
+A work in progress...